 A single child rider can cover all the children in your household.

-Long-term care riders provide you with financial protection even while alive.
-Long-term care riders take money out of your death benefit to pay for care you could need as you age and your health begins to fade, such as a nursing home or at-home care.
-Also called a living benefits rider, long-term care riders help people who are living with an illness and are unable to take care of themselves.
-You may consider this rider as an alternative to long-term care insurance, which can be prohibitively expensive.
+Accelerated benefit riders provide you with financial protection even while alive.
+These riders take money out of your death benefit to help you with expenses during qualifying circumstances while you’re still alive.
+Also called a living benefits riders, accelerated benefit riders help people who are living with an illness and are unable to take care of themselves.
+There are several types.

-Critical-illness riders pay out to the policyholder to cover treatment for certain illnesses specified by the policy, which could include heart attack, cancer, stroke, kidney failure, coma, ALS, AIDS, and other critical conditions that will most likely limit your life expectancy.
+Critical-illness riders pay out accelerated benefits to the policyholder to cover treatment for certain illnesses specified by the policy, which could include heart attack, life-threatening cancer, stroke, kidney failure, ALS and other critical conditions that will most likely limit your life expectancy.
 Check the terms of the rider to make sure the illness is covered.

 Critical-illness riders trigger a payout before the policyholder has died.
 The money for the payout is taken out of the death benefit and is disbursed as a lump sum.
 When the policyholder dies, his or her beneficiaries will still receive the death benefit, but it will be reduced by the amount already used for medical care.